shorepine/tulipcc/README.md

 Tulip comes with the Alles synthesizer, a very full featured 32-oscillator synth that supports FM, PCM, additive synthesis, partial synthesis, filters, and much more.
 See the [Alles documentation](https://github.com/bwhitman/alles/blob/main/README.md) for more information.

-Tulip can also control or respond to an [Alles mesh](https://github.com/bwhitman/alles/blob/main/README.md) over Wi-Fi.
+Once connected to Wi-Fi, Tulip can also control or respond to an [Alles mesh](https://github.com/bwhitman/alles/blob/main/README.md).
 Connect any number of Alles speakers to the wifi to have instant surround sound!

-See the Alles [getting started tutorial](https://github.com/bwhitman/alles/blob/main/getting-started.md) for more information.
+See the Alles [getting started tutorial](https://github.com/bwhitman/alles/blob/main/getting-started.md) for more information and for more music examples.

 ```python
 alles.drums() # plays a test song